NuevoFoundation/workshops/content/english/java-basics/activity-5.md

 public void sing (String songName)
    1. 2.
 3. 4.
 ```
-**Note:** The variable names for the parameters do not have to match the variable nae of the data being passed into the method.
+**Note:** The variable names for the parameters do not have to match the variable name of the data being passed into the method.

 <br />